TobiPeterG/AMU/README.md

   solution.
   If you know a better approach, feel free to open a pull request!

-  __Should you encounter any issue, please open an issue.
+  __Should you encounter any problem, please open an issue.
 Use at your own risk!__

   You can tip me anytime via paypal: https://paypal.me/tobiasgoergens :)